sgmmahon/hhmR/README.md

 # View result
 bins_15

-# Create breaks to view data using a categoric scale.
+# Manually break data into categories using user-specified intervals.
 # In this instance, the `hhmR` function `log_seq` has been used to create a
 # vector of logarithmicly increasing values between 1 and the maximum value
 # in the dataset not on the diagonal.